-If you’re not familiar with what that means, the definition is simple.
-It’s when you wear both your babies at once in their carriers, slings, or wraps.
+If you're not familiar with tandem carrying, the definition is simple.
+It's when you wear both your babies at once in their carriers, slings, or wraps.

 It may sound intimidating, but there are an abundance of benefits for both you and your babies.
 Let's take a look at some of the things you'll love about tandem babywearing.

 1. People Will Think You're a Rock Star

 If you like to give off the impression that you're capable of anything, tandem babywearing will do it.
 Not only will people wonder how you're pulling that off, but you'll feel like you're an unstoppable Mom force to be reckoned with.

 The big secret about tandem wearing is that while it may look difficult, it's actually quite easy once you get the hang of it.
 So be prepared to get some stares of amazement when people see you headed their way.